oddbird/oddsite/content/talks/greater-than-the-sum.rst

   .. _David: /authors/david/

-Greater Than The Sum of Parts
+Greater Than the Sum of Parts
 =============================